Washington and Choctaw Railway

 The Washington and Choctaw Railway was a railroad company in southwestern Alabama, first based in Yellow Pine and later in Aquilla.
 Its main line ran from Yellow Pine through Aquilla to the Bolinger Station just north of Silas, with a length of about 31 miles.
+However, the line was in operation in its full length only from November 1916 to September 1919.

 History

 In the early 20th century, a narrow gauge logging railroad was operated from Yellow Pine about three miles north.
 It connected to the main line of the Mobile and Ohio Railroad in Yellow Pine.
 In April 1904, the E. W. Gates Lumber Company was founded and they acquired the logging railroad and a sawmill at Yellow Pine.
 The new owner rebuilt the railroad to standard gauge and worked on northward extensions.
 The railroad was operated under the name Washington and Choctaw Railway, named for the two counties (Washington County and Choctaw County) it connected.
 The name became official on December 13, 1910, when the railroad company was formally incorporated.
 By December 1909, the trackage had already reached Red Creek, with a branch to Millry, where the line connected to the Tombigbee Valley Railroad, about 28.7 miles in total length.
 One pair of mixed trains was operated along the line daily, and it took 140 minutes to complete the journey one way.
 However, except for the December 1909 timetable that was published in Official Guides of the Railways from January 1910 to at least July 1911, there is no evidence for the branch to Millry.
 In one of the next published timetables, effective December 1911, the branch is not longer mentioned.
 Also the mileage and intermediate stations of the main line had changed.
 The line now extended from Yellow Pine to a place called Mathews, 21 miles in length.

 In the annual report of 1911, the following properties were listed: Yellow Pine to Mathews, Ala., 25.0 m.; Mathews – west, 5.0 m.; east, 6.0 m. – total, 36.0 miles.
 Second track, 2.0 miles.
 Gauge, 4 ft.
 8½ in.
 Rail (steel), 35 to 65 lbs.
 History. – Chartered April, 1904, under the laws of Alabama.
 Road completed as above Nov.
 15, 1910.
 Locomotives, 3.
 Cars – passenger, 1; freight (box, 4; flat, 3; other, 109), 116 – total cars, 117.